Q1 What is the IRBM system?

 As in the case of SOEs, the IRBM system is also perfect for improving the strategic results planning and performance of local governments as well as enterprises under them.
 Local governments, with their strong service delivery orientation, would benefit immensely from the adoption of the IRBM system and all components under it.
 The strategic results planning provides essential linkages to the higher level sector and national priorities and results.
 This again is crucial in developing countries where the focus on service delivery is equally important as the contribution of the local government to the sector and national priorities.

 Q13 We want a monitoring & evaluation (M&E) system that can produce monthly, quarterly, and annual performance reports using dashboards.
+Can IRBM do it?

+Yes.
 The PReMaS contains an integrated M&E system that enables systematic performance planning for the organization or in the case of a country, for all Ministries, Agencies, and Departments.
 The M&E component covers key performance indicators (KPIs) as well as all key aspects of a results-based M&E system.
 The data is then analysed and summary dashboards produced for specific stakeholders on any time period ranging from daily to five-yearly strategic plan periods.

 Q14 How is the IRBM different from other results-based systems?